-4.15.
-The District Council uses a standard form of Nomination Agreement and a draft will be appended to the Planning Obligation with the expectation that the finalised agreement will be in substantially the same form.
+- 4.15.
+For schemes developed under rural exception site policies, the Nomination Agreement will specify the local area with which prospective occupants must have a local connection, whether by current residence, employment or family association. - 4.16.
+The District Council uses a standard form of Nomination Agreement and a draft will be appended to the planning obligation with the expectation that the finalised agreement will be in substantially the same form.
 The developer must take into account the timing and processes required to ensure that such an agreement is in place prior to the occupation of the affordable housing units.